genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 ![](media/image12.png)

-As you can tell from the screenshot, there are lots of genes---real and putative---that call this part of Chr 1 home.
+As you can tell from the screenshot, there are lots of genes--real and putative--that call this part of Chr 1 home.

 Underneath each map an **Interval Analyst** table of all genes and pseudogenes in a specific interval.
 In this case, there are about 130